 The Complainant is Facebook, Inc., United States of America (“United States”), represented by Hogan Lovells (Paris) LLP, France.

-The disputed domain name <tongdaifacebookvietnam.com> is registered with Mat Bao Corporation (the “Registrar”).
+The disputed domain name <facebookaffiliates.com> is registered with GoDaddy.com, LLC (the “Registrar”).

-The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the “Center”) on May 15, 2019.
-On May 15, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On May 16, 2019, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on May 20, 2019 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-On the same day, the Center transmitted an email in English and Vietnamese to the Parties regarding the language of the proceeding.
-The Complainant filed an amended Complaint on May 23, 2019, in which it requested that English be the language of the proceeding.
-The Respondent did not comment on the language of the proceeding.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on May 4, 2020.
+On May 4, 2020, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On May 5, 2020, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint.
+The Center sent an email communication to the Complainant on May 6, 2020 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on May 11, 2020.

 The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the “Policy” or “UDRP”), the Rules for Uniform Domain Name Dispute Resolution Policy (the “Rules”), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the “Supplemental Rules”).